glorpus-work/gotya/docs/DESIGN.md

-# Gotya Package Manager - Design Document
+# Gotya Artifact Manager - Design Document

 ## Overview
 Gotya is a lightweight, cross-platform personal package manager designed for managing software packages in a simple and efficient manner.
 It supports multiple repositories, platform-specific packages, and efficient dependency resolution.